 Naomi is a Senior Lecturer in Politics and International Relations at the University of Glasgow.
 She has published on the politics of emotions and empathy with a focus on contexts of occupation and war.
 Her research currently focuses on empathy and counterinsurgency, building on her 2019 Leverhulme Research Fellowship, ‘Empathy under Fire?
 “Hearts and Minds” and the Politics of Empathy’.
 More broadly, her research interests and publications focus on narratives of war and conflict, feminist, cultural and international relations theory, and critical pedagogies.
 Naomi co-founded and co-convened the BISA Emotions in Politics and IR Working Group from 2018-2021, and joined the BISA Executive as an elected trustee in 2020.

-Kurt is Professor of International Relations and Human Rights at the University of Dundee.
+Kurt was until recently Professor of International Relations and Human Rights at the University of Dundee.
 His research focuses on the development of international norms and institutions related to human rights, humanitarianism, international criminal justice, and the responsibility to protect, particularly in the context of sub-Saharan Africa.
 He is the author of numerous articles and books, including International Reponses to Mass Atrocities in Africa: Responsibility to Protect, Prosecute, and Palliate.
-He is Director of the Scottish Human Rights Defenders Fellowship, an Editor of the journal Global Governance, and a member of the Executive Committee of BISA.
-He is past Vice-Chair of the Academic Council on the United Nations System, past Vice-President of the International Studies Association (ISA), and founder of the ISA Human Rights section.
+He is an Editor of the journal Global Governance and a member of the Executive Committee of BISA.
+He was founder and Director of the Scottish Human Rights Defenders Fellowship and served as Vice-Chair of the Academic Council on the United Nations System, Vice-President of the International Studies Association (ISA), and founder and Chair of the ISA Human Rights section.

 Elspeth is an Associate Professor in Political Science in the School of Sociology, Politics and International Studies.
 Specialising in the security cultures, politics and foreign policy of the United States, and in particular on the visual and material dimensions of meaning-making in security discourses, she has published work on torture, US detention practices at JTF Guantanamo, and on art and conflict.
 Her more recent work is an exploration of secrecy cultures, invisibilities and ignorance, and the practices of ‘manhunting’ and navigating across new geographies of secrecy in the second decade of the Global War on Terror.